kishan44/CallBackExtensions/README.md

 # CallBack Extensions

-This repository is to add useful functions to UIView to increase productivity.
-This respository includes UIView, UIButton extension class.
+This repository is to add useful functions to extend UIView's control to increase productivity.
+This repository includes UIView, UIButton extension class.

 Extension Classes are available inside the Source folder of sample project.